Ectoplasm™

 Randomness

-Ectoplasm™ enables fine-grained control of entropy pool bounds on classical computers without either qubit phenomena inconsistencies or round-trip quantum computer errors.
+Ectoplasm™ enables fine-grained control of entropy bounds on classical computers without either qubit phenomena inconsistencies or round-trip quantum computer errors.

 Visual